Mixed boundary valued problem for linear and nonlinear wave equations in domains with fractal boundaries: Introduction

 Another important question is whether the solutions of the Poisson problem~(\ref{PoissonDir1}) belong to $C(\Omega)\cap L^{\infty}(\Omega) $ with an estimate of the form:

-We show this result for $(\varepsilon,\delta)$-domain and the Sobolev admissible domains generalizing~\cite{Daners}.
-This estimates are a key point to show that the solutions of our wave type models are in $C(\Omega)\cap L^{\infty}(\Omega) $ but also to treat the nonlinear term in the Westervelt equation.
-We make attention on the fact that even for a Lipschitz boundary, if the domain is not convex, the weak solution of the Poisson equation never belongs to $H^2(\Omega)$, but only to $H^1(\Omega)$, what restricts a lot the study of the Westervelt equation.
-To handle this problem we start to study its linear part, the strongly damping wave equation.
-Thus Section~\ref{secwpdampwavmix} is dedicated to the strongly damped wave equation and to the well-posedness of this equation in a weak sense for mixed boundary conditions using the Galerkin method as in Evans~\cite{EVANS-2010}.
+We generalize~\cite{Daners} and show this result for $(\varepsilon,\delta)$-domains and the Sobolev admissible domains.
+This estimate is a key point to show that the solutions of our wave-type models are in $C(\Omega)\cap L^{\infty}(\Omega)$ but also to treat the nonlinear term in the Westervelt equation.
+We make attention to the fact that even for a Lipschitz boundary if the domain is not convex, the weak solution of the Poisson equation never belongs to $H^2(\Omega)$, but only to $H^1(\Omega)$, which restricts a lot the study of the Westervelt equation.
+The famous regularity result of Nyström~\cite{Nystrom,Nystromthese} illustrates the situation.
+Even for a positive source $f\in\mathcal{C}^\infty_0(\Omega)$ ($0$ means the compact support) the week solution of the Poisson homogeneous Dirichlet problem on the von Koch snowflake domain does not belong to $H^2(\Omega)$~\cite{Nystrom,Nystromthese}, but only to $H^2_{loc}(\Omega)$.
+This phenomenon is also called the interior regularity~\cite{EVANS-2010}.
+Therefore, we do not have the global $H^2(\Omega)$ regularity in the general framework of Sobolev admissible domains.
+To handle this difficulty, we start to study the linear part of the Westervelt equation, $i.e.$, the strongly damped wave equation.
+Thus Section~\ref{secwpdampwavmix} is dedicated to the strongly damped wave equation and its weak well-posedness for mixed boundary conditions using the Galerkin method~\cite{EVANS-2010}.
 A key point is the Poincar\'e inequality which we update for our case in Subsection~\ref{ApPoinc}.
 To obtain more regular solutions, we work in a subspace of $H^1(\Omega)$ defined by the domain of the Laplacian in the sense of $L^2$ or $L^p$.
-In particular, it means that in the absence of $H^2$-regularity of a weak solution $u$ from $H^1$ it is possible to ensure that $\Delta u\in L^2$ or $L^p$.
-This additional information is crucial to be able to treat in Section~\ref{secwpWesdirmix} the weak well-posedness of the Westervelt equation with mixed boundary conditions on Sobolev admissible domains of $\R^2$ or $\R^3$.
+In particular, it means that in the absence of the global $H^2(\Omega)$-regularity~\cite{Nystrom,Nystromthese} of a weak solution $u\in H^1(\Omega)$, it is possible to ensure that $\Delta u\in L^2$ or $L^p$.
+This additional information is crucial to be able to treat in Section~\ref{secwpWesdirmix} the weak well-posedness of the Westervelt equation with mixed boundary conditions on three or two-dimensional Sobolev admissible domains.
 The control of the nonlinearity of a quadratic type does not allow to consider dimensions with $n\ge 4$.
-The method of the proof consists in the application of an abstract theorem of Sukhinin~\cite{Sukhinin} as soon as it is possible to define an isomorphism between the space of the source term and the space of weak solutions of the linear problem.
-See also Ref.~\cite{Perso} for a similar application of Ref.~\cite{Sukhinin}, but in the framework of the strong well-posedness of the Cauchy problem for the Kuznetsov equation.
+The proof method consists of applying an abstract theorem of Sukhinin~\cite{Sukhinin} as soon as possible to define an isomorphism between the space of the source term and the space of weak solutions of the linear problem.
+See also Ref.~\cite{Perso} for a similar application of Ref.~\cite{Sukhinin} in the framework of the strong well-posedness of the Cauchy problem for the Kuznetsov equation.
+A similar technique was used in~\cite{ARXIV-DEKKERS-2020} for the Dirichlet homogeneous and nonhomogenous boundary problems for the Westervelt equation on arbitrary and admissible domains, respectively.